-In the current study, the researchers injected mice with 4T1-luc cells which caused them to develop a highly invasive, rapidly metastasizing breast cancer similar to TNBC.
-The mice injected with the TRAIL and E-selectin-coated lipids had notably longer median survival than those who were injected with empty lipids or the soluble form of TRAIL – 51 days vs. 45 days and 40 days, respectively.
+In the current study, the researchers injected mice with 4T1-luc cells that caused them to develop a highly invasive, rapidly metastasizing breast cancer similar to TNBC.
+The mice injected with the TRAIL and E-selectin coated lipids had notably longer median survival than those who were injected with empty lipids or the soluble form of TRAIL, 51 days vs. 45 days and 40 days, respectively.
 Two of the mice injected with the investigational combination remained alive at 250 days.

 Range of potential use in cancers

 "Triple negative breast cancer was an attractive target for us due to its difficulty of treatment, but our laboratory tests have determined that the approach is also quite effective in prostate cancer, colon cancer and other types of cancer such as lung and ovarian," King explained.
 "Most of our data with these types of cancer come from experiments with blood samples collected from late stage cancer patients."

 The team is also exploring other mechanisms for producing these "cellular soldiers," which could be used to prevent metastases over the longer term.